Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Existing Disentanglement Datasets

-We further examine this in \cref{fig:model-learns-dists}, where we compute distance matrices over a trained Beta-VAE at various levels of the network, including the representation layer and reconstructions.
-At each level of the VAE, the learnt distances all correspond to the original visual distances already present within the dataset due to the chosen loss.
+We compute distance matrices over a trained $\beta$-VAE at various levels of the network, including the representation layer and reconstructions.
+At each level of the VAE, the learnt distances all correspond to the original perceived distances already present within the dataset, see \Cref{fig:model-learns-dists}.
+Since VAEs reorganise the embedding space according to the perceived distances, and noting results from \Cref{section:distances-within-datasets}, VAEs may discover structures that are similar to the underlying ground-truth factors.

-Since a VAE with a factorised Gaussian prior is known to be rotationally invariant \cite{mathieu2019disentangling}, the same distances between the means $\bmu$ of latent distributions can be learnt for any arbitrary rotation of the latent space.
-Our results in Figures \ref{fig:data-dists_shapes3d-cars3d} and \ref{fig:model-learns-dists} provide empirical evidence that VAEs mimic the distances already present in the dataset according to the reconstruction loss.
+Our results in \Cref{fig:data-dists_shapes3d-cars3d,fig:model-learns-dists} provide empirical evidence that VAEs mimic the distances already present in the dataset according to the reconstruction loss.
+To appear disentangled if the goal is factored representations, individual latent units will need to encode portions of the distances that correspond to factors within the data.
+However, it is known that VAEs with diagonal priors are rotationally invariant \citep{mathieu2019disentangling}, thus the same distances between the means $\bmu$ of latent distributions can be learnt for any arbitrary rotation of the latent space.
 This suggests that VAEs disentangle by accident, since ground-truth factors naturally correspond with distances in the dataset.
-If these visual distances were to change such that they do not correspond to the ground-truth distances, VAEs might not be able to learn meaningful representations.
-This is highlighted by the fact that VAEs are already known to perform poorly on real-world data \cite{gondal2019transfer}.
-Real-world data often has noise, imperfections or backgrounds which may mask the distances and factors that we care about.
+If these perceived distances were to change such that they do not correspond to the ground-truth distances, VAEs might not be able to learn meaningful representations.
+This is highlighted by the fact that VAEs are already known to perform poorly on real-world data \citep{gondal2019transfer}.